techwithanirudh/sandbox/README.md

 DOKKU_KEY=
 ```

+## Deploying to AWS

+The backend server and deployments server can be deployed using AWS's EC2 service.
+See [our video guide](https://www.youtube.com/watch?v=WN8HQnimjmk) on how to do this.

 ## Creating Custom Templates

 Anyone can contribute a custom template for integration in Sandbox.
 Since Sandbox is built on E2B, there is no limitation to what langauge or runtime a Sandbox can use.